 - Have a movie night – You’ve heard the phrase “Netflix and chill.”
 It’s not just millennials who would rather stay in and relax vs. going out on weekends.
 A recent study shows that a whopping 70% of people are opting to stay in and cuddle up with their pets and (we can only assume) some convenient in-home entertainment.

 - Dress for the season – Flannel shirts, scarves, hoodies, and woolen sweaters are just a few sartorial ways to cozy up and embrace the cold air.
-There’s a reason these clothes are fashion blogger trends for 2017.
 They’re darn comfy.

 Bring loved ones together